andrewlee977/andrewlee977/README.md

 Here are some ideas to get you started:
 -->

+I'm a graduate of the University of Oregon – Charles H. Lundquist College of Business, where I studied in the Business Honors Program.
+I majored in Business Administration – Operations & Business Analytics and minored in Computer Information Technology.
+I have previous experience in Sales, Business Development, Finance, and Analytics, so I implement these experiences with my technical background.

-I'm a Data Scientist who is passionate about end-to-end data driven applications that solve user and business problems.
-Currently looking for opportunities in Data Science!
+I'm currently looking for an opportunity to apply my business and technical backgrounds to continue building end-to-end data driven applications that solve business problems.
+I want to build applications that scale.
+This is my passion.

 📊  My most recent project was with the [Human Rights First](https://github.com/Lambda-School-Labs/human-rights-first-asylum-ds-a) organization to improve data accessibility and outcomes in refugee asylum cases.
 Our product will help lawyers win refugee asylum cases by providing analytics to help build stronger cases.

-🎓  I have a Bachelor of Science in Business Administration – Operations & Business Analytics (Major) and Computer Information Technology (Minor), with Honors distinction, at University of Oregon (Graduated June 2020)

 📚  I recently graduated from Lambda School's Data Science program (Graduated August 2021)